How Long Does It Take For Payroll To Process?

 External payroll processes

-Many businesses choose to outsource the process to a payroll service that does the heavy lifting.
+Many businesses choose to outsource the process to a payroll service, such as Deel, that does the heavy lifting.

-When outsourcing payroll, experts ensure payments are accurate and made on time according to employment contracts.
-The process is compliant with local laws and most certified payroll providers are trustworthy.
+When outsourcing payroll to Deel, our experts ensure payments are accurate and made on time according to employment contracts and compliant with local laws.
+Here’s a look at the process:

 Does international payroll take longer to process?